-- Lay across the hard edge of a sturdy table so that the tender spot lays close to, or directly on the edge of the table.
+- Lay across the hard edge of a sturdy table so that the tender spot lays close or directly on the table’s edge.
 If this is a hard table and it is painful, you may want to use a towel to pad the edge.

 - Keeping your hips dropped and your breath exhaled, slowly lift your head with your hands to stretch the section of your back that lays on the table.
 Don’t jerk or bounce.
 Be gentle.
-It may take a little adjusting of your position but it usually moves.
+It may take a little adjusting of your position, but it usually moves.

 - This usually releases with a gentle click.

-Stretches and exercises for longer-lasting relief:
+Stretches and Exercises for Longer-Lasting Relief: